-A match is played by two teams, each consisting of not more than four players in KidSize , not more than three players in TeenSize and not more than two players in AdultSize, one of whom must be designated as goalkeeper.
+A match is played by two teams, each consisting of not more than four players in KidSize and not more than two players in AdultSize, one of whom must be designated as goalkeeper.
 A match may not start if either team consists of less than one player.
 If a team has not at least one player (who may be incapable to play) at the side of the field, it is considered a forfeit.